 • andante 460 rubles;

-It should be recalled that these drugs are only sold by prescription.
-Maybe this is an unnecessary precaution (after all, these drugs are relatively safe), but this is the way to be done in relation to all sleeping pills.
-After all, earlier, when barbiturates were sold without a prescription, their overdose was often fatal, and they were used to commit suicide attempts and various crimes.
+It should be recalled that these drugs are sold by prescription only.
+Perhaps this is an unnecessary precaution (after all, these drugs are relatively safe), but this is how it should be done in relation to all sleeping pills.
+After all, before, when barbiturates were sold without prescriptions, their overdose often caused death, and they were used to commit suicide attempts and various crimes.

-All Z-hypnotics are dispensed strictly according to the doctor's prescription.
+All Z-hypnotics are released strictly according to a doctor’s prescription

-In conclusion, we note that in case of severe sleep disorders, these drugs should become the basis of drug treatment, with zopiclone and zolpidem having a medium-term effect, and zaleplon being an ultra-short, "point" drug for insomnia.
+In conclusion, we note that in case of severe sleep disorders, these drugs should become the basis drug treatment, and zopiclone and zolpidem have an average effect over time, and zaleplon is a drug with an ultra-short, “spot” effect on insomnia.

-The positive aspects of these remedies are the absence of disturbed breathing during sleep and the minimum risk of sleep apnea, as well as a vigorous awakening and well-being during the day.
+The positive aspects of these remedies are the absence of breathing disturbances during sleep and the minimal risk of developing sleep apnea, as well as vigorous awakening and wellness during the day.

-But nevertheless, modification of the patient's lifestyle should be considered the ideal option for the treatment of insomnic disorders, and joint efforts should be made, both by the patient and the doctor, to normalize sleep by physiological methods, leaving medications "in reserve".
+But still, the ideal treatment option for insomnia disorders should be considered modification of the patient’s lifestyle, and joint efforts should be made by both the patient and the doctor to normalize sleep physiological methods, leaving medications “in reserve”.

 Zakofalk - instructions for use, analogues and reviews of the drug for the treatment of colitis, Crohn's disease, irritable bowel syndrome.

-Zalain - instructions for use, analogues and reviews of a drug for the treatment of thrush and skin mycoses.
+Zalain - instructions for use, analogues and reviews medicinal product for the treatment of thrush and skin mycoses.

-Zaldiar - instructions for use, analogues and reviews of narcotic anesthetic drugs for the treatment of pain of various etiologies.
+Zaldiar - instructions for use, analogues and reviews of a narcotic pain reliever for the treatment of pain of various etiologies.

-Zaleplon - instructions for use, reviews and analogues of a drug for the treatment of sleep disorders or insomnia.
+Zaleplon - instructions for use, reviews and analogues of a medicinal product for the treatment of sleep disorders or insomnia.

-Zedex - instructions for use, analogues and reviews of drugs for the treatment of cough for colds, flu, SARS.
+Zedex - instructions for use, analogues and reviews of medicines for the treatment of coughs during colds, flu, ARVI.

-Zemplar - instructions for use, reviews and analogues of a drug for the treatment of secondary hyperparathyroidism that has developed against the background of chronic renal failure.
+Zemplar - instructions for use, reviews and analogues of the drug for treatment secondary hyperparathyroidism, developed against the background of chronic renal failure.

-Zerkalin - instructions for use, analogues and reviews of drugs for the treatment of acne or acne, acne.
+Zerkalin - instructions for use, analogues and reviews of medications for the treatment of pimples or blackheads, acne.

-Zi Factor - instructions for use, analogues and reviews of an antibiotic drug for the treatment of angina, bronchitis, pneumonia.
+Zee Factor - instructions for use, analogues and reviews of an antibiotic drug for the treatment of sore throat, bronchitis, pneumonia.

-Zidena - instructions for use, reviews and analogues of a drug for the treatment of impotence and erectile dysfunction in men.
+Zidena - instructions for use, reviews and analogues of a medicinal product for the treatment of impotence and erectile dysfunction in men.

 Zilt - instructions for use, reviews and analogues of a medicinal product for the treatment of thrombosis, embolism and blood thinning.

-Zinaxin - instructions for use, analogues and reviews of drugs for the treatment of arthrosis, arthritis, osteochondrosis, pain and stiffness in the joints.
+Zinaxin - instructions for use, analogues and reviews of medications for the treatment of arthrosis, arthritis, osteochondrosis, pain and stiffness in the joints.

 Zinerit - instructions for use, reviews and analogues of the drug for the treatment of acne.

-Zinnat - instructions for use, analogues and reviews of drugs for the treatment of angina, pyelonephritis, bronchitis and other infections.
+Zinnat - instructions for use, analogues and reviews of medications for the treatment of sore throat, pyelonephritis, bronchitis and other infections.

-Zinforo - instructions for use, reviews and analogues of a medicinal product for the treatment of community-acquired pneumonia, pustular and other infections.
+Zinforo - instructions for use, reviews and analogues of medicinal products for treatment community-acquired pneumonia, pustular and other infections.

 Zirgan - instructions for use, reviews and analogues of the drug for the treatment of eye herpes.

-Zyrtec - instructions for use, analogues and reviews of drugs for the treatment of allergies and skin rashes (urticaria, dermatitis).
+Zyrtec - instructions for use, analogues and reviews of medications for the treatment of allergies and skin rashes (urticaria, dermatitis).

-Zitrolide - instructions for use, analogues and reviews of the drug for the treatment of angina, sinusitis and pneumonia.
+Zitrolide - instructions for use, analogues and reviews of the drug for the treatment of sore throat, sinusitis and pneumonia.

 Zovirax - instructions for use, reviews and analogues of the drug for the treatment of oral and genital herpes.